Blendify/blender-manual/blender_docs/manual/render/freestyle/python.rst

 .. figure:: /images/Freestyle_python_scripting_mode.jpg
    :width: 600px

-   A screen capture of a style module (cartoon.py) loaded in the Text Editor window (left), as well as Freestyle options in the Python Scripting mode in the Render Layers buttons (right)
+   A screen capture of a style module (cartoon.py) loaded in the Text Editor (left), as well as Freestyle options in the Python Scripting mode in the Render Layers buttons (right)